1. LECTURES (Large-size Groups)

 1.2.
 EPIDEMIOLOGY and VIRAL PATHOGENESIS

-LAB REPORT (LR): This activity consists of answering questions about experimental results obtained during the correspondent laboratory exercises (Small-size Groups).
-The mark obtained in this activity contributes 25% to the final mark.
-This activity cannot be retaken.
+LAB REPORT (LR): This activity consists in answering several questions related to experimental results obtained during lab exercises (Small-size Groups).
+The mark obtained in this activity contributes 15% to the final mark of the course.
+This activity can not be resit.

-EXAM (EX): This exam encompasses all the theoretical content of the subject (Large-size Groups).
-The mark of this exam must be higher than (or equal to) 4 to contribute a 75% to the final mark.
-Students that get marks below 4 must retake the exam.
+EXAM (EX): This exam will include questions referring to the theoretical content of the course (Large-size Groups) as well as to the study cases presented (Medium-size Groups).
+The mark of this exam must be equal to or higher than 4 to contribute a 50% to the final mark of the course.
+Students that get marks below 4 must resit the exam.

-The final mark results from the sum of both activities weighted by their contribution, that is 25% LR + 75% EX.
-To pass the course the student should get a mark higher than (or equal to) 5.
+The final mark of the course results from the sum of individual contributions of each evaluation activity, that is: 15% LR + 35% CS + 50% EX.
+To pass the course the student should get a mark equal to or higher than 5.

-REMEDIAL ACTIVITIES: Students that get a final mark <5 (or <4 in the Exam) can only retake the final exam.
-This second exam will have the same evaluation criterium and conditions set for the previous exam and it will be scheduled during the examination period.
+RESIT ACTIVITIES: Those students that get a final mark <5 (or <4 in the Exam) can only resit the exam.
+This second exam will have the same evaluation criteria and conditions set for the first one and it will be scheduled during the resit examination period.